OEmiliatanO/Wordy/README.md

 These two are implemented by Form.
 When the button is pressed, they will insert a vocabulary and update a vocabulary.

 ## TODO list
-- The home page isn't implemented randomly pick a word from database.
 - The UI need improvement.
 - Haven't implement searching.